apify/crawlee/MIGRATIONS.md

 ## Installation
 Previous versions of the SDK bundled the `puppeteer` package, so you did not have to install it.
 SDK v1 supports also `playwright` and we don't want to force users to install both.
-To install SDK v1 with Pupppeteer (same as previous versions), run:
+To install SDK v1 with Puppeteer (same as previous versions), run:

 ```bash
 npm install apify puppeteer